Skip to content

 Solution 9: Reset DNS and Clear Network Cache

-Your computer keeps a list of website names and their corresponding internet addresses (this is called DNS).
+Your computer keeps a list of website names and their corresponding internet addresses (that’s what DNS is).
 Over time, errors in this list can slow things down.
 Flushing this list clears it out, forcing your computer to get fresh address information.

 How to clear DNS cache in Windows 11: